Jean Shepherd: Live performances and recordings

 On Saturday nights for several years, Shepherd broadcast his WOR radio program live from the Limelight Café in New York City's Greenwich Village, and he also performed at many colleges nationwide.
 His live shows were a perennial favorite at Rutgers to wildly enthusiastic standing-room-only crowds, and Fairleigh Dickinson Universities (he often referred to the latter as "Fairly Ridiculous University" on his WOR show).
 He performed at Princeton University for over 30 years, beginning in 1956 until 1996, three years before his death.
 He performed before sold-out audiences at Carnegie Hall and Town Hall.

 He was also emcee for several important jazz concerts in the late 1950s.
 Shepherd's first known recording, the 1955 Abbott Records album Jean Shepherd...
 Into the Unknown with Jazz Music, featured his short comments interspersed with jazz pieces composed by Mitch Leigh and Art Harris.
 Shepherd improvised spoken-word narration for the title track on jazz musician Charles Mingus's 1957 album The Clown.
 Mingus was a fan of Shepherd's radio show and outlined a concept for Shepherd but encouraged him to elaborate and improvise.

 Eight record albums of live and studio performances of Shepherd's were released between 1955 and 1975.
 In 1993, Shepherd recorded the opening narration and the voice of the Audio-Animatronics "Father" character for the updated Carousel of Progress attraction at Walt Disney World Magic Kingdom.

 Music

-On some of his broadcasts, he played parts of recordings of such novelty songs as "The Bear Missed the Train" (a parody of the Yiddish ballad "Bei Mir Bist Du Schoen") and "The Sheik of Araby".
+On some of his broadcasts, he played parts of recordings of such novelty songs as "The Bear Missed the Train" (a parody of the Yiddish ballad "Bei Mir Bist Du Schoen"), and "The Sheik of Araby".
 Sometimes, Shepherd would accompany the recordings by playing the Jew's harp, nose flute, or kazoo, and occasionally even by thumping his knuckles on his head.

 The theme song of his show was "Bahn Frei!" by Eduard Strauss.
 The particular version Shepherd used was a recording by Arthur Fiedler and the Boston Pops, with arrangement by Peter Bodge, released in April 1946 by RCA Victor-Red Seal.
-This arrangement recast the 19th-century polka from one relating to travel by train to a fast-tempo piece directed to horses and a race track, principally achieved by opening with a well-known bugle call named "Call to the Post."
+This arrangement recast the 19th-century polka from one relating to travel by train to a fast-tempo piece directed to horses and a race track, principally achieved by opening with a well-known bugle call named "Call to the Post".

 Personal life

-When discussing his personal life, Shepherd was evasive to the point of being intentionally misleading about the actual details.